How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

-Regarding the NN methods, we observe that the similarity-based ones consistently achieve the lowest by far precision among all fine-tuned techniques. \textsf{CP-LSH} typically outperforms \textsf{MH-} and \textsf{HP-LSH}, but underperforms all baseline methods (i.e., \textsf{PBW}, \textsf{DBW} and \textsf{DkNN-Join}) in most of the cases, especially over the largest datasets.
-The reason is that \textit{the similarity-based methods achieve high recall for both sparse syntactic and dense embedding vectors only by producing an excessively large number of candidate pairs} -- their precision raises to high levels only for $PC\ll0.9$.
-As a result, \textsf{MH-LSH} runs out of memory when processing $D_{a10}$.
+Regarding the dense NN methods, we observe that the similarity-based ones consistently achieve the lowest by far precision among all fine-tuned techniques. \textsf{CP-LSH} typically outperforms \textsf{MH-} and \textsf{HP-LSH}, but underperforms all baseline methods (i.e., \textsf{PBW}, \textsf{DBW} and \textsf{DkNN}) in most of the cases, especially over the largest datasets.
+The reason is that \textit{the similarity-based methods achieve high recall only by producing an excessively large number of candidate pairs} (\textsf{MH-LSH} actually runs out of memory when processing $D_{a10}$).
+Their precision raises to high levels only for $PC\ll0.9$.
+This applies to both sparse syntactic and dense embedding vectors.

 Significantly better performance is achieved by the cardinality-based NN methods. \textsf{FAISS} and \textsf{SCANN} exhibit practically identical performance across all datasets, because they perform an exhaustive search of the nearest neighbors.
-They differ only in $D_{a3}$, $D_{a8}$ and $D_{a7}$, where \textsf{SCANN} outperforms \textsf{FAISS} by using approximate scoring (AH).
-The two algorithms outperform all others in four datasets, with \textsf{DeepBlocker} being the top performer in the remaining six cases. \textsf{DeepBlocker} actually lies closer to the highest precision than \textsf{FAISS}/\textsf{SCANN} in cases where it is ranked second: their average distance from the maximum $PQ$ is 19.8\% and 63.6\%, respectively.
-This means that \textit{the learning-based tuple embedding module raises significantly the precision of NN methods}.
-However, it does not scale to $D_{a10}$ with the available memory resources, unlike \textsf{FAISS}/\textsf{SCANN}, due to the extremely large set of candidate pairs.

-The same applies to its default configuration, \textsf{DDB}, which also fails to achieve the target recall in four datasets.
-For the remaining five datasets, its average distance from the maximum $PQ$ is 82.6\%.
-This means that \textit{fine-tuning is necessary for \textsf{DeepBlocker}}.
+They differ only in $D_{a3}$, $D_{a8}$ and $D_{a9}$, where \textsf{SCANN} outperforms \textsf{FAISS}, despite using approximate scoring (AH).
+The two algorithms outperform all NN methods in four datasets, with \textsf{DeepBlocker} being the top performer in the remaining six.
+As a result, \textsf{DeepBlocker} exhibits the highest average ranking position among all methods of this type (9.0), which means that \textit{the learning-based tuple embedding module raises significantly the precision of NN methods}.
+However, \textsf{DeepBlocker} does not scale to $D_{a10}$ with the available memory resources, due to the extremely large set of candidate pairs.
+The same applies to its default configuration, \textsf{DDB}.
+Note that \textsf{DDB} fails to achieve the target recall in four datasets; for the remaining five, its low average ranking position verifies the need for parameter fine-tuning.